Nikitha6427/AndroidEmu-Linux/README.md

 # AndroidEmu-Linux
-an light weight android emulator made for gaming on linux
+An light weight android emulator made for gaming on linux